-The Personal Skills Programme (PSP) is a whole-school learning programme that allows learners to develop the skills and behaviours needed to be better prepared for their next step in education or employment and helps the school to deliver the requirements in the OFSTED framework.
+The Personal Skills Programme (PSP) is a whole-school learning programme that allows learners to develop the skills and behaviours needed to be better prepared for their next step in education or employment.

 Towards the end of their course, pupils work with their peers to create and deliver a ‘welcome pack’ for the next year’s intake.